semantic-search/indexing_main/README.md

 flower -A task_worker --address=0.0.0.0 --port=5555
 ```

 !
-Dont Forget to add the .env file
+Dont Forget to add the environment variables in the .env file